rhezab/smile/docs/timeline.md

 This pushes a new route (specified in `route_obj`) into a nonsequential timeline.
 This route will exist in the Vue router but will not be in the timeline sequence.
 This is useful for configuration and debugging routes as well as routes you want to define and even link to but

+### `buildGraph()`

+This should be called to construct the sequence.
+It takes the configured timeline and figures out which route is the successor or predecessor of each (allowing for manual overrides using the `meta` field).

 ### `buildProgress()`

 This should be called as the final step.
 It takes the configured timeline and configures the progress tracking (for an optional progress bar you can make visible to participants).
 The progress tracking counts the total number of routes, and for the sequential routes converts the order into a percentage complete (e.g., if there were three routes each would add 33% to the total as you step through).

 Here is an example configuring three sequential routes and one non-sequential route: